awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-vehicle-factory-reset-preparation.md

       If you get a **/dev/sda1 not mounted** alert message, choose OK to close the message, unplug the USB drive, replug the drive, and then follow the steps above create the Ubuntu ISO image\.

-1. To copy the factory restore files to the NTFS partition of the USB drive, follow these steps\.
+1. To copy the factory restore files to the ExFAT partition of the USB drive, follow these steps\.

    1. Download the compressed factory restore package appropriate for your AWS DeepRacer model:
       + For AWS DeepRacer vehicles ordered from amazon\.com with a white **AWS**" logo on the chassis, download this [compressed factory restore package \(0\.0\.8 BIOS \) ](https://s3.amazonaws.com/deepracer-public/factory-restore/BIOS-0.0.8/factory_reset.zip)\.
       + For AWS DeepRacer vehicles originating from re:Invent 2018 with no text on the chassis, download this [compressed factory restore package \(0\.0\.6 BIOS \)](https://s3.amazonaws.com/deepracer-public/factory-restore/BIOS-0.0.6/factory_reset.zip)\.

-   1. Unzip the downloaded package, and copy the uncompressed files to the second \(NTFS\) partition of the USB drive\.
+   1. Unzip the downloaded package, and copy the uncompressed files to the second \(ExFAT\) partition of the USB drive\.

 ## Partition a USB Drive and Make it Bootable by Using a Windows Computer<a name="deepracer-vehicle-factory-reset-preparation-windows"></a>